-Another aspect not addressed by the proposed transparency policy is the obligation of the US to accept data generated in accordance with the Mutual Acceptance of Data (MAD) Treaty.
-The US and other Organisation for Economic Cooperation and Development (OECD) member countries realized that differences in testing requirements among countries meant that companies would in some cases have to retest a chemical in order to market it in other areas.
+Another aspect not addressed by the proposed transparency policy is the obligation of the US to accept data generated in accordance with the Organisation for Economic Cooperation and Development (OECD) Test Guidelines and Good Laboratory Practice Standards.
+The US and other OECD member countries realized that differences in testing requirements among countries meant that companies would in some cases have to retest a chemical in order to market it in other areas.
 This was needlessly costly and resulted in a delay in obtaining information needed for regulatory assessment.
-As a result, the OECD member nations agreed to accept for regulatory purposes data generated in accordance with the OECD test guidelines.
-Submission of underlying data is not a requirement of MAD.
-Therefore, the proposed policy which requires underlying data to be made available to be used for risk assessments would run counter to our obligations under the Mutual Acceptance of Data Treaty.
+As a result, the OECD member nations agreed to accept for regulatory purposes data generated in accordance with the OECD test guidelines, GLPs and quality assurance program.
+The GLPs specify the information that must be reported; underlying data is not one of them.
+Therefore, the proposed policy which requires underlying data to be made available would run counter to our obligations under the Mutual Acceptance of Data treaty.

-In short.
-The proposed policy is a Trojan Horse.
 I can only conclude that this proposal constitutes fraud--as it is deceptive, waste--for rejecting perfectly valid studies, and abuse for it is arbitrary and capricious.